Need to talk? Call 1800 882 436.

 Common symptoms of a UTI during pregnancy are similar to those that you might experience at any other time, and include:

-• a burning sensation when you pass urine
+• pain or a burning sensation when you pass urine

 • feeling the urge to urinate more often than usual